-Boat Bilge Pumps
+Boat Bilge Pump

-Does your boat need a bilge pump?
+Does your vessel need a boat bilge pump?

-By definition, a bilge pump is a special water pump whose main use is to get rid of bilge water.
+By definition, a bilge pump is a special marine water pump whose main use is to get rid of bilge water.
 You notice that sometimes fuel can be found inside the bilge.
 For this reason, the electric bilge pumps manufactured are designed in such a way that they do not cause any kind of sparks, as this could be catastrophic.

 How does water get to the bilge?

 At some point, every boat has to deal with water within the bilge.
 When this happens, the water has to go at all costs.
 The water usually gets into the bilge from melting ice, leaky seams if the boat is made of wood, leaky portlight, propeller shaft packing gland, and many other places.

 Why do you need a boat bilge pump?

 If water gets to the bilge and then you leave it there in large amounts, you may experience very many effects on the boat that are not desirable.
 The water can destabilize the boat.
 It can also lift any fuel that has been spilled and then distribute it all through the bilge.
 This can cause attacks on electrical wiring and insulation among many other things that need to remain protected.
 The water can also lead to damage within the fiberglass hauls especially due to the development of osmotic blisters.
 The chances of the boat sinking are also quite higher.
 The main function of a bilge pumps for small boats & large boats is to get rid of this water and avoid the issues associated with it.